Called to Service: I received my 200 hour yoga teacher training certification from Inner Bliss Yoga, May of 2014

 Practice Makes Patient: Yoga has taught me patience, self-love, and perseverance; it has showed me how to be tough and soft all at the same time.
 My classes are honest, relatable, challenging, and will help you grow physically and mentally stronger.
 Come prepared to dive deep into yourself; to find the courage to let go; to find the happiness that lies within.

 Balancing Act off the Mat: I'm the proud momma of Olive, a beautiful, lively little girl.
 Together we spend a lot of time with our dog at parks and doing outdoor activities.
 I am also in school full time, pursuing a degree in Urban Studies at CSU.

-Good for the Soul: I enjoy art in all forms (especially photography), LIVE music, spending time with my amazing friends, cooking and drinking wine
+Good for the Soul: I enjoy art in all forms (especially photography), LIVE music, spending time with my amazing friends and cooking.

 Called to Service: I completed my 200-hr training with Marni Task in May 2014.
 I also have my second degree in Reiki attunements and am certified in Thai Massage.

 What's at the Core: While I love teaching yoga, I am first and foremost a student.
 I found yoga after being introduced by a friend who knew it was exactly what I needed at that time in my life.
 Yoga has helped me to heal physically and emotionally and taught me to love myself and know my worth more than I ever had before.
 I am excited to see how far my practice will continue to take me.

 Balancing Act of the Mat: I work full time as a wellness coordinator, empowering and educating people to make choices towards a healthy lifestyle.